exasol/azure-data-factory-functions/doc/user_guide.md

 `filesprocessedinparallel `is the amount of files processed in one operation.
 This is also an optional parameter.
 The default size is 1.
 In case of lots of smaller csv files it makes sense to increase this.
 If you have very large csv files then 1 or a lower number makes more sense.

-#### Adding a web activity to signal when the durable function has finished
+#### Adding a Web Activity to signal when the durable function has finished

-The next step, since this is a durable function, is to add another web activity to detect when the operation has finished.
+The next step, since this is a durable function, is to add another Web Activity to detect when the operation has finished.

-Let's drag in a ''web activity' next to the azure function activity we just created and connect the output of the azure function activity to the web activity by dragging the arrow from the green end of the azure activity to the web activity.
+Let's drag in a 'Web Activity' next to the Azure Function Activity we just created and connect the output of the Azure Function Activity to the Web Activity by dragging the arrow from the green end of the Azure activity to the Web activity.

 ![](./img/2021-08-05-16-43-09-image.png)

-Go to the settings tab of the web activity, there add the following as the Url:
+Go to the settings tab of the Web Activity, there add the following as the Url:

 `@activity('Durable Blob bulk import').output.statusQueryGetUri`

- (if you click 'Add dynamic content' you'll be able to select the previous activity under ''previous activity outputs'):
+ (if you click 'Add dynamic content' you'll be able to select the previous activity under 'Previous Activity Outputs'):

 ![](./img/2021-08-05-16-47-42-image.png)

-The web activity will poll here until the bulk import has succesfully finished or failed.
+The Web Activity will poll here until the bulk import has succesfully finished or failed.

 Note: If you want to keep your monitoring logs clear of sensitive data the Secure input option won't be enough because the final result will include the input (which contains connectionstrings and whatnot) as part of the response.

-For this you can add the following to your web activity url:
+For this you can add the following to your Web Activity url:

 `@concat(activity('Durable Blob bulk import').output.statusQueryGetUri,'&showInput=false')`